RAJ-MANE/biz_arena/README.md

 - ✅ **Bug Detection**: Identifying and documenting any issues for immediate resolution
 - ✅ **Concurrent Access Testing**: Verifying multi-user interactions work without conflicts

-**Post-Testing**: Any bugs or issues discovered during this testing phase will be promptly fixed before the final Techpreneur Summit 2.0 event.
+**Post-Testing**: Any bugs or issues discovered during this testing phase will be promptly fixed before the final BizArena event.

 ## 🚀 **Production Deployment**